Whitney, California, US

 You know what killed me though?
 I don’t think the view was worth it.
 It was pretty, but I’ve seen better for a lot less work.

 Climbing Mt.
-Whitney isn’t all about the view though.
+Whitney isn’t all about the view.
 It’s supposed to be an accomplishment on its own.
-So I’m pretty happy to have the bragging rights to say that I have done Mt.
+So I’m pretty happy to have the bragging rights to say that I have hiked Mt.
 Whitney in one day.
+Let me tell you something though, unlike rolling down a mountain, climbing Whitney in one day was truly once in a lifetime experience.

 Honest, I’ll never do it again.